 For schools and tertiary institutions looking to attract and retain students in a competitive global market, you need to offer the very best digital learning experience.
-Cisco’s Webex Teams platform for Education delivers.
+Webex’s platform for Education delivers.

-Webex Teams (formally Cisco Spark) is a seamless and integrated way for faculty, staff, students and industry to create, communicate, collaborate and share.
+Webex is a seamless and integrated way for faculty, staff, students and industry to create, communicate, collaborate and share.
 It provides media-rich, highly-engaged learning environments that enhance both the student experience and learning outcomes.
 It’s incredibly easy for educators to wrap their heads around, too.

-Cloud-based, Software as a Service (SaaS) application Webex Teams, transforms teaching with state-of-the-art features like mobile meetings, always-on messaging and real-time virtual whiteboarding.
+Cloud-based, Software as a Service (SaaS) application Webex, transforms teaching with state-of-the-art features like mobile meetings, always-on messaging and real-time virtual whiteboarding.

 An immersive, all-in-one presentation, whiteboard and video conferencing device.
 The deceptively powerful 55” or 70”, ultra high-definition Webex Board is full of industry-first features, like revolutionary wireless pairing and intelligent video and voice.